Italy honors COVID dead with living monument on anniversary - WTMJ

 Separately, a group of 500 families have launched a class-action lawsuit against the Lombardy regional government and health ministry.
 In a statement, the lawyers heading up the initiative denounced that some of the dignitaries present at Thursday’s ceremony opposed or delayed an early lockdown in Bergamo and then tried to insist that what later transpired was just tragic fate.

-“Today remembering the dead would mean pointing out that what happened was just the opposite of that fate,” the lawyers said in a statement.
+“Today remembering the dead would mean pointing out that what happened was just the opposite of that fate,” the lawyers said.

 Follow AP’s pandemic coverage at: